nwops/puppet-retrospec/README.md

 ### Environment variables to set template defaults

-RETROSPEC_SCM_URL  # set this to auto set your scm url to the templates RETROSPEC_SCM_BRANCH # set this to auto checkout a particular branch (only works upon initial checkout)
+RETROSPEC_PUPPET_SCM_URL  # set this to auto set your scm url to the templates RETROSPEC_PUPPET_SCM_BRANCH # set this to auto checkout a particular branch (only works upon initial checkout)

 After running retrospec, retrospec will clone the templates from the default template url or from whatever you set to the templates path.
 If you have already created the erb file in the templates location, then retrospec will not overwrite the file as there will